sginko/travel-allowance-calculation/README.md

 The system's calculations and functionalities are designed in accordance with the Polish Labor Code (Kodeks pracy), specifically:

 - **Art.
 775 § 2**: Governs the entitlement to travel allowances for domestic and international business trips.
-- **Chapter 1: General Provisions**
+- Covers:
-   - Defines the scope of travel expenses, including domestic ("podróżą krajową") and international trips ("podróżą zagraniczną").
+    - Travel diets (allowances).
-- **Chapter 2: Domestic Travel**
+    - Transport and accommodation costs.
-   - Outlines the specifics of domestic travel allowances, meal costs, transportation, accommodation, and other necessary expenses.
+    - Other necessary expenses as defined by the employer.

-By adhering to these regulations, the system ensures accurate and compliant management of travel expenses for employees in state or local government budgetary units.
+By adhering to these regulations, the system ensures accurate and compliant management of travel expenses.

 ---

 ## Key Features

 1. **Expense Management**
-   - **Automatic Calculation**: Computes travel costs, including allowances (diet), transport, and accommodation based on Kodeks pracy.
+    - Automatic calculation of diets, transport costs, and accommodation fees.
-   - **JSON Patch Support**: Enables efficient and partial updates of travel records.
+    - Flexible configuration for domestic and international travel.

 2. **PDF Report Generation**
-   - **Dynamic Reports**: Generates detailed travel reports in PDF format using Apache PDFBox.
+    - Generate professional and detailed reports in PDF format using Apache PDFBox.

 3. **User Management**
-   - **Role-Based Access Control**: Assigns roles such as Admin, Manager, Accountant, and User with specific permissions.
+    - Role-based access control (Admin, Manager, Accountant, User).
-   - **Secure Authentication**: Implements OAuth2-based authentication for enhanced security, including Google Login integration.
+    - Secure OAuth2-based authentication, including Google Login integration.

 4. **Data Storage**
-   - **PostgreSQL Database**: Stores all travel and expense data securely with Liquibase managing schema migrations.
+    - PostgreSQL database with Liquibase for schema management.
-   - **Dockerized Deployment**: Ensures easy and consistent deployment across different environments.
+    - Dockerized environment for consistent deployments.

-5. **Job Scheduling and Sessions**
+5. **Additional Features**
-   - **Asynchronous Tasks**: Manages background jobs using JobRunr.
+    - Supports JSON Patch for efficient updates.
-   - **Session Management**: Utilizes JDBC-based session storage for durability and scalability.
+    - Background job scheduling using JobRunr.

 ---